We're Only in It for the Money: Packaging and cover art

 The intended front cover of the album was a parody of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.
 At the insistence of the record company, the image was swapped with the gatefold sleeve.

 Zappa's art director Cal Schenkel and Jerry Schatzberg photographed a collage for the album cover, which parodied the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.
 Zappa spent US$4,000 on the photo shoot, which he stated was "a direct negative" of the Sgt.
 Pepper album cover. "[Sgt.
 Pepper] had blue skies ... we had a thunderstorm."
 Jimi Hendrix, a friend of Zappa, took part in the photo shoot.
 Sgt.
 Pepper's inner gatefold and back cover artwork were also parodied.

 Notable figures displayed on the cover art include Lee Harvey Oswald, Lyndon B. Johnson, Franz Kafka, Big Mama Thornton, Lon Chaney Jr., Sgt.
-Fury, Cal Schenkel, Ginevra de' Benci, Jim Leavelle, Pope Paul III, Count Orlok (Max Schreck), George Liberace, Eddie Haskell, Ed Wynn, Eric Burdon, Pauline Butcher, Lloyd Price, Rod Serling, Richard E. Byrd, David Crosby, Theda Bara, Gracie Allen, Mary Martin, Statue of Liberty, Herb Cohen, Captain Beefheart, Nancy Sinatra, Hieronymus Bosch, Sandy Hurvitz (Suzy Creamcheese), Elvis Presley, Albert Einstein, Gail Zappa and Frank Zappa's fathers.
-Other figures include Frank Zappa's classmates, high school teachers and associates.
+Fury, Cal Schenkel, Ginevra de' Benci, Jim Leavelle, Pope Paul III, Count Orlok (Max Schreck), George Liberace, Eddie Haskell, Ed Wynn, Eric Burdon, Pauline Butcher (Zappa's secretary), Lloyd Price, Rod Serling, Richard E. Byrd, David Crosby, Theda Bara, Gracie Allen, Mary Martin, Statue of Liberty, Herb Cohen, Captain Beefheart, Nancy Sinatra, Hieronymus Bosch, Sandy Hurvitz (Suzy Creamcheese), Elvis Presley, Albert Einstein, Gail Zappa and Frank Zappa's fathers.
+Other figures include Frank Zappa's parents, family members, associates, high school teachers and classmates.

 Zappa phoned Paul McCartney, seeking permission for the parody.
 McCartney told him that it was an issue for business managers, but Zappa responded that the artists themselves were supposed to tell their business managers what to do.
 Nevertheless, Capitol objected, and the album's release was delayed for five months.
 Verve decided to package the album with inverted cover artwork, placing the parody cover as interior artwork (and the original interior artwork as the main sleeve) out of fear of legal action.
 Zappa was angered over the decision; Schenkel felt that the Sgt.
 Pepper parody "was a stronger image" than the final released cover.
 Later reissues of the album showcased the intended front cover.